Icinga/icinga2/doc/2-getting-started.md

 services which belong to this host.
 Most of the templates in the Icinga Template Library require an *address* macro.

-### Setting up the Icinga Classic UI
+### Setting up Icinga Classic UI

-Icinga 2 can write status.dat and objects.cache files in the format that is supported by the Icinga 1.x Classic UI.
+Icinga 2 can write *status.dat* and *objects.cache* files in the format that is supported by the Icinga 1.x Classic UI.
 External commands (a.k.a. the "command pipe") are also supported.
 It also supports writing Icinga 1.x log files which are required for the reporting functionality in the Classic UI.

-These features are implemented as part of the "compat" library and are enabled by default in the example configuration file.
+These features are implemented as part of the *compat* library and are enabled by default in the example configuration file.

-You should be able to find the status.dat and objects.cache files in /var/cache/icinga2.
-The log files can be found in /var/log/icinga2/compat.
+You should be able to find the *status.dat* and *objects.cache* files in */var/cache/icinga2*.
+The log files can be found in */var/log/icinga2/compat*.
-The command pipe can be found in /var/run/icinga2.
+The command pipe can be found in */var/run/icinga2*.

-#### Installing the Icinga Classic UI
+#### Installing Icinga Classic UI

-You can install the Icinga 1.x Classic UI in standalone mode using the following commands:
+You can install Icinga 1.x Classic UI in standalone mode using the following commands:

     $ wget http://downloads.sourceforge.net/project/icinga/icinga/1.9.3/icinga-1.9.3.tar.gz